adamklingbaum/adamklingbaum/README.md

 **Developer Tools**: Git, npm, Webpack, Babel

 ## What I've been up to
-- Currently building: server and API to support a new wedding planning and registry application
-- Previously built: full-stack stock portfolio tracker; microservice and API for a high-traffic e-commerce web application
-- Currently learning: system design and advanced server-side concepts
+**Currently building:** server and API to support a new wedding planning and registry application **Previously built:** full-stack stock portfolio tracker; microservice and API for a high-traffic e-commerce web application **Currently learning more about:** system design; advanced server-side concepts; Python